 Changes in Technology and Transportation Options

-Technology can have multiple effects on transportation decision-making of young people.
-In the past decade a wide variety of mobile, location-aware, internet-connected devices have become available.
+Technology can have multiple effects on the transportation decision-making of young people.
+In the past decade, a wide variety of mobile, location-aware, internet-connected devices has become available.
 Survey data suggests that at least some young people replace face-to-face interaction with peers for virtual contact through social networks and various messaging apps.
-More young people opt out for “ridesourcing” services like Lyft and Uber as an alternative to owning and driving a car.
-A recent study of “ridesourcing” users in San Francisco found that more than 50 percent were between the ages 25 and 34, and a 2013 Zipcar survey said that transportation apps (such as Lyft or Uber) reduced the need to own a car for 24 percent of Millennials.
+More young people opt-out for “ride-sourcing” services like Lyft and Uber as an alternative to owning and driving a car.
+A recent study of “ride-sourcing” users in San Francisco found that more than 50 percent were between the ages 25 and 34, and a 2013 Zipcar survey said that transportation apps (such as Lyft or Uber) reduced the need to own a car for 24 percent of Millennials.

 New mobile technology also promises to make some modes of transportation – public transit – more efficient and more valuable by enabling people to stay connected while traveling.
 In an increasing number of cities, public transit riders are able to use smartphones to navigate transit systems, plot routes, and even find out what time the next bus or train will arrive.
 Public transportation also allows its riders for online socializing and promotes connection to the community.

 While many of the changes that affected youth’s driving choices are most likely permanent, the long-term effects of other changes are more uncertain.
 How will the economic recovery affect the transportation and the localization decisions of the Millennials?
 Will the Millennials still prefer walkable urban neighborhoods as they age?
 Will the new technology-enabled transportation like “ride-sourcing” forever transform mobility for millions or will they serve only a small niche of markets in major cities?